drew-chen/boundless/docs/MaintenanceGuide/TroubleShooting.md

 make: *** [makefile:43: fb_functions_deploy] Error 1
 ```

-**Problem 1**: Sometimes special characters accidently get added to the init.js file when using certain editors.
+**Solution 1**: Sometimes special characters accidently get added to the init.js file when using certain editors.
 This file is used to generate  app/client/database.cred.js which contains the different database credentials of the different databases used (e.g., production, testing).

 To see if this is a problem run: